Daniel J. Frey

 Time

-How has our expectations of what, where, and who we are has been changed?
+How have our expectations of what, where, and who we are changed?

 The "what" is the virus.